GeorgeCiachir/Az-204-Integrate-caching-and-content-delivery-solutions/Develop_Azure_Cache_For_Redis.md

 ![img_1.png](img_1.png)

 ## Configure Azure Cache for Redis
-- Put the Redis cache as close to the data consumer as you can.
+- Put the Redis cache as close to the data consumer as you can
 - Three pricing tiers available for an Azure Cache for Redis:
   - **Basic**:
     - Basic cache ideal for development/testing